The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Introduction

 \section{Introduction}

-Since the dawn of algebraic number theory, the quest of number fields with trivial class numbers has been of great interest.
+Since the dawn of algebraic number theory, the quest for number fields with trivial class numbers has been of great interest.
 In the early 19th century, C.~\!F.~\!Gauss studied quadratic number fields and asked whether there exist infinitely many real quadratic fields with trivial class numbers, which is still an open question.
-Also in the 19th century, H.~\!Weber studied the class numbers of cyclotomic $\Z/2^n\Z$-extensions of $\Q$ (cf.\cite{HWeber1886}).
+Also in the 19th century, H.~\!Weber studied the class numbers of cyclotomic $\Z/2^n\Z$-extensions of $\Q$ (cf.~\cite{HWeber1886}).
 So-called \emph{Weber's class number problem} asks whether the class numbers of cyclotomic $\Z/p^n\Z$-extensions are trivial for arbitrary prime number $p$.
-After many years of efforts, this problem is expected to be affirmative, nevertheless the assertion is verified only when $(p,n)$ is $(2,\leq 3),$ $(5,\leq$$2),$ and when $7\leq p\leq 19$, $n=1$ at this moment (cf.\cite{Gras2021JNT}).
+After many years of efforts, this problem is expected to be affirmative, nevertheless the assertion is verified only when $(p,n)$ is $(2,\leq 3),$ $(5,\leq$$2),$ and when $7\leq p\leq 19$, $n=1$ at this moment (cf.~\!\cite{FukudaKomatsuMorisawa2014, Gras2021JNT}).

-The second author recently approached to Weber's problem using continued fraction expansions and pointed out that the sequence of the class numbers in the cyclotomic $\Z_2$-extension of $\Q$ converges in the ring of $2$-adic integers $\mathbb{Z}_2$ \cite{Yoshizaki1}.
-Our first result generalizes his one to any global field, that is, a finite extension of $\Q$ or $\F_{p'}(x)$, $p'$ being a prime number:
+The second author recently approached Weber's problem using continued fraction expansions and pointed out that the sequence of the class numbers in the cyclotomic $\Z_2$-extension of $\Q$ converges in the ring of $2$-adic integers $\mathbb{Z}_2$ \cite[Theorem 5.3]{Yoshizaki2023JTNB}.
+W.~\!Sinnott also announced in 1985 a similar result for a cyclotomic $\Zp$-extension of a CM field and for the ``minus'' class numbers, and Sang-G.~\!Han established an explicit formula \cite[Theorem 4]{Han1991} by using an analytic argument.
+Their results are specific cases of H.~\!Kisilevsky's theorem over any global field, that is, a finite extension of $\Q$ or $\F_{p'}(x)$, $p'$ being a prime number: